Luzzle/CertNotes/AZ-104/Entra ID.md

 This allows you to create users and other services using your custom domain, instead of using MS's domain.

 ### Administrative Units
+An Administrative Unit separates administrative permissions to groups of administrators.
+Can be thought of as different "departments".